 You are going to love this fun Pot of Gold Craft as much as your kids.
 It is a fun craft project that results in one of the most eye catching pots of gold I have ever seen.
 But if you look beneath the surface, you'll find a fine motor activity designed to strengthen fine motor skills for kids.
 Cool craft + fine motor activity = mom win!

-Pot of Gold Craft
+Why this Pot of Gold Craft is awesome

 How to make a Pot of Gold Craft